 Firstly, let’s start with a disclaimer and a qualifier – there are numerous discussions around a “calibration constant” being set close to 12% or just below 18% or a Middle Gray at 18.4% based on CIELAB derived values.
 We won’t be going down that rabbit hole.
 To keep things simple, the most commonly used reference for Middle Gray is 18%, as presented on a typical Gray Card, and we will be referencing that value from here onwards.

 So Middle Gray is 18% of what one may ask?
 Let’s look at this in the context of a Camera sensor.
 When a sensor captures raw data from a scene, it is captured in linear light.
-If we look at these values in terms of a 0 – 1 scale for an SDR signal, where zero results in no light being reflected and one results in all the light being reflected back (peak white), a properly configured Middle Gray card will result in a reading of 0.18, or 18% of the light being reflected back.
+If we look at these values in terms of a 0 – 1 scale for an SDR signal, where zero results in no light being reflected and one results in all the light being reflected back (diffuse white), a properly configured Middle Gray card will result in a reading of 0.18, or 18% reflectance, with half of the light being reflected back.
 Where the real confusion begins is when this linear signal is then encoded into a separate Gamma such as Rec.709 or sRGB.

 Throughout Internet and social media platforms such as Facebook and YouTube, one can find oh so many ill-informed statements that set arbitrary Middle Gray values at 50%, 42.5%, 38%, 43% or any other random IRE.
 These random values have no meaning without providing the Gamma context under which they have been defined.